This re-post from 12/10 is dedicated to my beloved nephew Jeremy, because I miss him.

 With his umbrella, Jeremy now welcomes the rain.

-I hung up longing for the childhood during which I was given an umbrella, one that I could use in the sun or rain.
+I hung up longing for the childhood in which I was given an umbrella, one that I could use in the sun or rain.
 I'm glad Jeremy has one.